How to Handle Negative Reviews?

 The Internet and social media networks have placed the power of mass communications in users' hands.
-Now, hostel owners must focus on customer satisfaction as never before.
-If guests have a bad experience on your hostel, they can share their experience on social networks, where this information can spread like a virus.
-On the other hand, if they post positive comments and recommend your hostel, we like to call this viral marketing.
+Hostel owners are forced to focus on customer satisfaction, or face the consequences.
+If guests have a bad experience at your hostel, they will share their experience on social networks, where this information can spread like wildfire.
+On the other hand, if they post positive comments and recommend your hostel, that will positively impact your brand.
+Sometimes, these types of shared positive experiences become part of what we call viral marketing.

 No matter how good your service or how comfortable your beds, there will always be unsatisfied guests.
 When you find a negative review, you have two options: ignore it or join the conversation.

 We think that you ignore negative reviews at your peril.
-You may ignore it, but your potential customers will not.
-You don’t want negative viral marketing to go unanswered; however, most customers who post negative comments are not your enemy.
+You may ignore it, but your future potential customers will not.
+You don’t want negative reviews to go unanswered.
+The good news is that most customers who post negative comments are not your enemy.
 Often customers want you to read their feedback, so you can know how to improve the experience for others.
 In many ways, social media has replaced the physical suggestions box you may have seen at restaurants and hotels in the past.

 Regardless of the tone or content, answer all reviews in a polite manner.
 If a comment makes you angry, don't answer immediately.
 Arguing with a guest on social media is never a good idea.
 No matter how rude or unreasonable the comment is, it will not benefit you to get into an argument.
 On the contrary, you should by polite, professional and factual.
 Admit that they weren’t satisfied and this disappoints you.
 Explain what happened from your perspective and let them know that things can be seen from another point of view.
 If your staff did something wrong, say that you will correct the problem.
 But then you must be true to your promise.